shenef/Boktai-Speedrunning/src/zoktai/any.md

 ![](./assets/images/first_block_puzzle.webp)
 Open the chest for a ![][icon_club] Club.
-Backtrack, kill the ghoul in the previous room for EXP.
+Backtrack, kill the Ghoul in the previous room for EXP.
 Destroy the first wooden block to push the 2 stone blocks, also open the chest for a ![][icon_power_nut] Power Nut.
 Proceed through the ↘️ exit by destroying the wooden block.